naninovel/docs/docs/guide/configuration.md

 Auto Build Bundles | True | Whether to automatically build the addressable asset bundles when building the player.
 Has no effect when `Use Addressables` is disabled.
 Extra Labels | Null | Addressable provider will only work with assets, that have the assigned labels in addition to `Naninovel` label.
 Can be used to filter assets used by the engine based on custom criterias (eg, HD vs SD textures).
 Local Root Path | %DATA%/Resources | Path root to use for the local resource provider.
 Can be an absolute path to the folder where the resources are located, or a relative path with one of the available origins:<br> • %DATA% — Game data folder on the target device (UnityEngine.Application.dataPath).<br> • %PDATA% — Persistent data directory on the target device (UnityEngine.Application.persistentDataPath).<br> • %STREAM% — `StreamingAssets` folder (UnityEngine.Application.streamingAssetsPath).<br> • %SPECIAL{F}% — An OS special folder (where F is value from System.Environment.SpecialFolder).
+Project Root Path | Naninovel | Path relative to `Resources` folders, under which the naninovel-specific assets are located.
 Google Drive Root Path | Resources | Path root to use for the Google Drive resource provider.
 Google Drive Request Limit | 2 | Maximum allowed concurrent requests when contacting Google Drive API.
 Google Drive Caching Policy | Smart | Cache policy to use when downloading resources. `Smart` will attempt to use Changes API to check for the modifications on the drive. `PurgeAllOnInit` will to re-download all the resources when the provider is initialized.